kflynn/k8s-versioning/README.md

 name and the new version -- as long as you can infer what changes are needed without knowing what version is actually stored.

-Of course, wihout `x-kubernetes-preserve-unknown-fields`, the APIServer will drop any fields that are unknown in the version you requested, which means that you MUST set `x-kubernetes-preserve-unknown-fields` to true if you don't want to rely on conversion webhooks.
+Of course, without `x-kubernetes-preserve-unknown-fields`, the APIServer will drop any fields that are unknown in the version you requested, which means that you MUST set `x-kubernetes-preserve-unknown-fields` to true if you don't want to rely on conversion webhooks.

 ### The APIServer _Can_ Honor Whatever Version You Request